Bike Touring 101

 Wild animals are not much of an issue, but you should still keep your pepper spray with you while you sleep.

-Bike and Tools
+Bicycle and Tools

 It’s important to have a reliable bike when you are on a long-distance tour.
 Some people will tell you that the best bike for touring is the one that you already have, but it’s not true.